-Special Note to Teachers: This task requires the use of technology that can calculate the correlation coefficient, r and a linear regression.
+Special Note to Teachers: This task requires the use of technology that can calculate the correlation coefficient, r.
 Most graphing calculators will work well.
-Free computer apps, such as GeoGebra and Desmos, would also be very helpful and easy to use on this task.
+Free computer apps would be very helpful and easy to use on this task as well (GeoGebra and Desmos, etc.).